-Harris Rosen: Harris Rosen is perhaps the ideal Enlightened Capitalist in that he is perhaps its most efficient practitioner in that he views all his philanthropic initiatives as benefiting the community that includes his employees.
-His belief is that, if you help the community, you help yourself: “when efforts are combined towards the greater good, everyone will benefit”.
-The following examples perhaps best illustrate the power of EC.
+Harris Rosen is perhaps the ideal Free MarketEEr in that he feels that if you help your employees, you help yourself: “when efforts are combined towards the greater good, everyone will benefit”.
+Examples:

-Harris Rosen’s most enduring contribution to business is that his “giving” will always be tested as to whether it is effective i.e., has it indeed, made the recipients’ lives better.
+– He provides health care through a clinic on hotel property which provides the best of care at a far lower cost. -Rosen’s most enduring contribution to business is that his “giving” is always tested for effectiveness ie., has it indeed, made the recipients’ lives better.
 This market based giving is the most effective giving by far.

 Joel Stern of Stern Value Management developed a way of compensating employees from the “executive suite” to the “shop floor”, which dramatically improved productivity and employee income.
 His methods even made the United States Postal Service profitable for a brief time in the 1990s.
 His system of employee compensation – “Economic Value Added”, or “EVA” has been utilized by companies all around the world.
 Details on EVA can be obtained by contacting me at MartyCumminsLaw@yahoo.com.
 I will forward your interest to Martin Schwarz of Stern Value Management.